BrokenFirewall/programmer_as_a_kid/README.md

-# programmer_as_a_kid
+# Programmer as a kid

-This folder contains a small part of the software that I wrote when I was studying at school and was already in love with coding
+This folder contains a small part of the software that I wrote when I was studying at school and was already in love with coding.

+##